brightmart/bert_language_understanding/README.md

 ##  TODO
 1.special handle first token [cls] as input and classification [DONE]

-2.position embedding is not shared between with pretrain and fine-tuning yet. since here on pre-train stage length is shorter than
+2.position embedding is not shared between with pretrain and fine-tuning yet. since here on pre-train stage length is

-fine-tuning stage.
+shorter than fine-tuning stage.

-3.pre-train withfine_tuning: need load vocabulary of tokens from pre-train stage, but labels from real task.
+3.pre-train with fine_tuning: need load vocabulary of tokens from pre-train stage, but labels from real task.
 [DONE]

 4.learning rate should be smaller when fine-tuning.
+[None]

+5.support sentence pair task.

 ## Problems Need to be Solved
 1. [top problem currently]